Best Practices

 - SAP HANA data and log volumes should be placed on separate disks.

-For detailed information on SAP HANA storage requirements, please consult the following documents: SAP HANA TDI-Storage Requirements and SAP HANA Tailored Data Center Integration (TDI) Overview.
+For detailed information on SAP HANA storage requirements, please refer to the following documents: SAP HANA TDI-Storage Requirements and SAP HANA Tailored Data Center Integration (TDI) Overview.

-In virtualized environments, LVM can be used, but for physical installations, it is best to avoid it to ensure optimal disk performance.
+In virtualized environments, LVM can be used.
+However, for physical installations, it is best to avoid it to ensure optimal disk performance.

 Network